Regalia for the April Graduation may now be ordered from https://gwcregaliahire.nz/

 Graduate Women International is a network of women graduates founded in 1921.
 There are over 50 countries represented with a membership of around 250,000, and consultative status with UN bodies.
 The purpose of Graduate Women International is to promote understanding, friendship and cooperation among women graduates; to further the development of education; to encourage research work by women graduates.

-Graduate Women Canterbury welcome inquiries from all women graduates.
+For Scholarships, Awards and Grants, Graduate Women Canterbury welcome inquiries from all women graduates.
 Contact us through the branch website graduatewomencanterbury.nz or call in to our rooms 9 Creyke Road any Tuesday between 9.30am and 2pm.